 Yoga and the Gut

-The gut is incredibly important – moreso than many people are aware of.
-The gut is sometimes referred to as our ‘second brain,’ and keeping our gut healthy ensures not just optimal digestion and physical health, but good mental health.
+The gut is incredibly important—more so than many people are aware of.
+However, modern science is catching on to what Ayurveda has known for thousands of years—gut health matters!
+The gut is sometimes referred to as your ‘second brain,’ and keeping your gut healthy ensures not just optimal digestion and physical health, but good mental health.

-In fact, recent research into the gut-brain axis has revealed that there is a highly complicated communicative network that links our brain and our gut.
-This means that imbalances or unhealthy digestion can disrupt our mental health, and vice versa.
+In fact, recent research into the gut-brain axis has revealed that there is a highly complicated communicative network that links your brain and your gut.
+This means that imbalances or unhealthy digestion can disrupt your mental health, and vice versa.

-Yoga, especially when combined with other facets of a healthy Ayurvedic lifestyle (plant-based diet, consistent routine, etc.), can lead to healthy digestion.
+Yoga, especially when combined with other facets of a healthy Ayurvedic lifestyle (plant-based diet, consistent routine, good sleep habits), can support optimal digestion.